 At this the silk tie man reined in at last, plucked the cigar from his mouth and inclined his head.
 ‘Forgive me for following you in the dark, sir, and I can understand your misapprehension.
-Allow me to introduce myself, my name is Edward Sutton, formerly of London Town.
+Allow me to introduce myself, my name is Henry Sutton, formerly of London Town.
 I simply wish to talk to you.
 That’s all.
 I’ve got a proposal that you might find interesting, and of great profit to us both.’

 ‘I don’t like strangers much,’ said Will, still not lowering his weapon, ‘an’ you’re a strange stranger if ever I met one, with yer fancy duds and posh talk.’

 ‘Give me ten minutes of your time, that’s all.
 If you don’t like what you hear I’ll ride off and never bother you again.’
 Seeing that Will was still hesitating he opened his jacket wide to show that he carried no knife or gun.
 ‘I am unarmed and bear you no malice.
 I will be at your mercy.’

 Will looked at Lainey, who shrugged and said, ‘Can’t hurt to listen, Will.’

 With a final scowl Will holstered the revolver.
 ‘Alright then, come back to camp, but stay behind me an’ ride slow or ya might cop a bullet from our mates – they’re trigger happy cows and no mistake.’

 ‘You won’t regret this,’ said the man, and when they set off he was careful to stay behind Lainey and Will, who rode abreast, through a long ride in the dark to the creek-side camp.